gentakojima/radiobattletoads/README.md

 Install ttytter and setup an account.
 The radio user should be able to tweet by issuing the command `ttytter -status='Something else'`.

-Install Podget.
-Configure the dir_library on the file `.podget/podgetrc` (i.e: dir_library=/home/radiobattletoads/podcasts) on your radio user profile.

 Create the `~/scripts` directory and copy every .sh file and the .conf.dist file inside it.